 So, think about this: is there a way for you to make that Get Started step feel more satisfying?
 Consider adding a few pre-screening questions to your inquiry form, or allowing potential clients to book a short consultation.

 And, most importantly, make sure they know how to GET THERE.
 Your inquiry page isn’t going to be useful if no one can find it!
 Some folks will need a virtual signpost to get where they need to go, so put it out there clearly and visibly.
 And don’t be afraid to put more than one signpost up along the way.

 It’s no small feat to build your own business website, but taking the time to plan and create strong web content will make it more effective, even if it isn’t pixel-perfect.

-If you need some extra support to make it happen, try our done-with-you program that guides you through planning your website journey and creating your content.
+If you need some extra support to make it happen, try our self-paced program that guides you through planning your website journey and creating your content.